What You Need to Know About Insurance Coverage for Export Shipments

 Here are four points to consider when securing air or marine insurance:

 - Get enough coverage.
 Talk to your transportation company about what kind of coverage you expect should your cargo get lost or destroyed.
 Many people ask for coverage in the amount of 110% of their transaction value, including freight costs and the insurance.
-The extra 10% is to compensate your lost time, profits and any legal or other expenses you might incur from the ordeal.
-You do not want to find out later (insurance claims typically take anywhere from one to six months to settle) that you are only covered for 20% of your transaction value!
+The extra 10% is to compensate your lost time, profits, and any legal or other expenses you might incur from the ordeal.
+You do not want to find out later (insurance claims typically take anywhere from one to six months to settle) that you're only covered for 20% of your transaction value.

 - Decide who will secure the insurance.
 How much control do you want should something go wrong with your shipment?
 Your terms of sale usually determine this.
-Your liability ends at the point at which the title to the goods changes from seller to the buyer.
-If, for example, you are guaranteed payment for your shipment regardless of its condition upon arrival, you might be more easygoing about letting your customer handle insurance.
-However, if you are shipping open account, we recommend that you not only secure the insurance yourself but secure it through a U.S. company to see that any claims will be settled expeditiously.
-Don't forget: Your customer is usually the first to discover damage or loss of cargo.
+Your liability ends at the point in which the title to the goods changes from seller to buyer.
+If you're guaranteed payment for your shipment regardless of its condition upon arrival, you might be more easygoing about letting your customer handle insurance.
+However, if you're shipping open account, we recommend that you not only secure the insurance yourself but secure it through a U.S. company to see that any claims will be settled expeditiously.
+Don't forget, your customer is usually the first to discover damage or loss of cargo.
 He or she must take all reasonable measures to minimize the loss or damage and to set aside merchandise to be kept as evidence for claim settlement.

-- Decide who pays for it.
-Sometimes your customers will request the insurance and offer to pay for it, and sometimes they won't.
+- Decide who pays.
+Sometimes your customers will request the insurance and offer to pay, and sometimes they won't.
 How you and your customer assign financial responsibility for insurance depends on the cost of the coverage and how the expense will affect each party's bottom line.
 Negotiate the point to achieve a win-win situation.

-One export shipment that doesn't reach your customer's door is one too many!
-You could sustain a severe financial loss, maybe even the collapse of your enterprise.
-Protect your business, your cargo, and your customer's interests before releasing merchandise by securing appropriate insurance coverage.
+Do not miss filing deadlines as time is of the essence.
+One export shipment that fails to reach your customer's door is one too many.
+The repercussions include bad reviews, severe financial loss, and the collapse of your business.
+Securing appropriate insurance coverage protects your enterprise, your cargo, and your customer's interests.